 In years 1 and 2, there is a programme of continuous assessment which is centred around mid-term exams and practical laboratory exercises.
 The majority of the written examination are held at the beginning of the summer term.
-In year 3, you will have the option to select the modules that you want to study, and the number and type of their assessments depend on your elective module choices.
+In years 3 and 4, you will have the option to select the modules that you want to study, and the number and type of their assessments depend on your elective module choices.
 In year 3, written examinations for the autumn term modules takes place in December.
 Spring term modules are assessed either by coursework, or written exam at end of term.
+This allows you to start your 6-months Industrial Placement in end of March, In year 4, the majority of modules have a mix of written exam-based assessment and coursework.